-- maintaining and promoting the use of green spaces and community assets - extending the range of physical amenities available for community use - identifying additional circular walks not involving crossing the A134 - pursuing avenues to re-open a village shop and is a valued community hub used by the majority of villagers.
-In addition to normal business it is frequently used to celebrate family events.
-It is also used to host events to raise funds for charity and cater for annual village celebrations.
+- maintaining and promoting the use of green spaces and community assets - extending the range of physical amenities available for community use - identifying additional circular walks not involving crossing the A134 - pursuing avenues to re-open a village shop

 8.8 Newton's current community amenities include the 14th Century All Saints Church, the Saracens Head Public House (a former 14th century coaching inn), a village hall, playing field, local walks and a community allotment.
 The village green was converted to a golf course.
 Villagers can play the first nine holes of golf on The Green for free.
 A mobile library visits fortnightly.